-Start by making changes in your eating behavior.
+Start by making changes in your eating behaviour.
 Take small steps, the all or nothing approach is not going to work long term.
-Motivation will increase as you implement behavior change necessary to achieve better health and fitness.
+Motivation will increase as you implement behaviour change necessary to achieve better health and fitness.
 It’s the small steps that will keep you going.
-View behavior change as a process and one of the most important and beneficial life decisions you will make.
+View behaviour change as a process and one of the most important and beneficial life decisions you will make.

 - Schedule weight training & cardio exercise into your week

 - Substitute high fat food for low fat foods - gradually